SquadFM/Squad-Field-Manual/README.md

 ## Building FOBs and HABs (Spawn Points)
 - An SL can only place the structure foundation.
 Another team member with a shovel has to build the structure.
+- Do not place your FOB right on the objective.
+FOBs in this area will be assaulted and need heavy defenses.
+The further away you can place the FOB the better.
+- Always build a backup FOB.
+Multiple spawn locations gives your team more options to attack the enemy.
 - Do not build a FOB inside a CP.
-Not only It's impossible for the enemy to miss it, but you also make a fishbowl FOB where your enemy can use your own walls as cover and shoot you/throw grenades inside your spawn.
+Not only is it impossible for the enemy to miss, but you also make a fishbowl FOB where your enemy can use your own walls as cover and shoot you/throw grenades inside your spawn.
 You are wasting your time building it where you could be useful doing something else and you are bleeding valuable tickets plus the 10 points when the FOB goes down.
 - FOB (radio) location - place it either inside a building for protection against artillery and vehicles or in foliage for stealth.
 HAB location - needs some cover next to it (rotate with arrow keys to fit in tight places).
 Whatever is close to the HAB is gonna be protected by spawning soldiers, be it the radio or a flag.
 At the same time enemies attacking one, also attack the other for free.
 - HAB (spawn bunker) costs 500 CPs while an ammo box goes for 100, therefore a minimum amount of CPs required for a FOB is 600.
 Personally, I take an extra 100 for another ammo box away from the HAB.
 By default, I recommend taking enough supplies to make 2 to 3 FOBs (1200 or 1800 CPs minimum).